Thursday, October 27, 2011

 Try these:

-· Take a "time out."
-Count to 10 before reacting or leave the situation altogether.
+Take a 'time out' .
+Count 10 or 15 before reacting or leave the situation altogether.

-· Think carefully before you say anything so that you don't end up saying something you'll regret.
+Think Carefully before you say anything so that you don't end up saying something you will

 · Ask yourself this question: "Will the object of my anger matter ten years from now?"
 Chances are, you will see things from a calmer perspective.